I. Purpose

 - The process for marking a student “present” for asynchronous instruction will occur daily through a virtual check-in via Canvas.

 - Note: Students participating in virtual learning may experience technical issues such as broken equipment or internet outages that may impede participation in live instruction.
-Such issues must immediately be communicated to the student’s teacher and designated school staff so support can be provided as soon as possible.
-When parent(s)/guardian(s) indicate these occurrences, the teacher must mark the student absent with code (TC) which considers the student absent from class but “present” for the day when the “TC” reason code is entered.
+Such issues must be immediately communicated to the student’s teacher and designated school staff so support can be provided as soon as possible.
+When parents indicate these occurrences, the teacher must mark the student absent with code (TC) which considers the student absent from class but “present” for the day when the “TC” reason code is entered.

 - Reporting Absences by Parent(s)/Guardian(s)